Lindsey Vonn

-Vonn is one of six women to have won World Cup races in all five disciplines of alpine skiing – downhill, super-G, giant slalom, slalom, and super combined – and won 82 World Cup races in her career.
-Her total of 82 World Cup victories was a women's record until January 2023, when it was surpassed by Shiffrin.
-Only Shiffrin and Stenmark, with 86 World Cup victories, have more victories than Vonn.
-With her Olympic gold and bronze medals, two World Championship gold medals in 2009 (plus three silver medals in 2007 and 2011), and four overall World Cup titles, Vonn is one of the most successful American ski racers, and is considered one of the greatest of all skiers.
+Vonn is one of six women to have won World Cup races in all five disciplines of alpine skiing – downhill, super-G, giant slalom, slalom, and super combined – and (as of January 22, 2026) has won 84 World Cup races in her career.
+When she retired in 2019, her total of 82 World Cup victories was a women's record that stood until January 2023, when it was surpassed by Mikaela Shiffrin.
+Only Shiffrin and Stenmark have more victories than Vonn, with the record held by Shiffrin.
+With her Olympic gold and bronze medals, two World Championship gold medals in 2009 (plus three silver medals in 2007 and 2011), and four overall World Cup titles, Vonn is one of the most successful American ski racers, and is considered one of greatest alpine skiers of all time.

 In 2011, Vonn received the Laureus World Sportswoman of the Year award, and was the United States Olympic Committee's sportswoman of the year.
 Injuries caused Vonn to miss parts of several seasons, including almost all of the 2014 season and most of the 2013 season.
 While recovering from injury, she worked as a correspondent for NBC News, covering the 2014 Winter Olympics in Sochi, Russia.
 In 2019, she announced her retirement, citing her injuries.
-Vonn announced she was returning to competitive skiing in November 2024.
+Vonn returned to competitive skiing in November 2024, and became the oldest downhill skiing World Cup winner at the age of 41.